centreon/centreon-documentation/versioned_docs/version-20.04/getting-started/installation-first-steps.md

 id: installation-first-steps
 title: Installation & first steps
 ---
+import Tabs from '@theme/Tabs';
+import TabItem from '@theme/TabItem';

 Hello & Welcome!
 We are excited to help you begin your Centreon journey.

 You will find in this chapter how to quickly start on Centreon.
 It is composed of a quick start to install and use Centreon followed by tutorials to help you use the main capabilities of Centreon.

 * [Setup your first platform](#setup-your-first-platform)